- 8 min read

 • Building a chatbot → text annotation

-• Building a voice assistant → audio datasets
+• Building a voice assistant → audio annotation

 Datasets based on Use Case | Unitlab AI